mapsense/embedded-maps/README.md

 Marco embeds the Mapsense client on websites.
 ### Resources

-[The website](http://mapsense.co) provides an overview of Mapsense, and the documentation for Marco is available in the [Github Wiki](https://github.com/mapsense/marco/wiki).
+The documentation for Marco is available in the [Github Wiki](https://github.com/mapsense/marco/wiki).

 Also, the `examples` directory contains helpful snippets for various use-cases.
+[COMING SOON]

 ### How to view Marco on your own Github page
 TODO